jeromekelleher/ercs/docs/source/index.rst

-This is the documentation for the :mod:`ercs` Python module, which provides a straightforward interface to coalescent simulations for the extinction/recolonisation model.
-The basic approach to simulating the history of a sample and interpreting the results is explained through a series of simple examples in the `Examples`_  section along with thorough API documentation for the :mod:`ercs` module.
+This is the documentation for the :mod:`ercs` Python module, which provides a straightforward interface to coalescent simulations for this model.
+The basic approach to simulating the history of a sample and interpreting the results is explained through a series of straightforward examples in the `Examples`_  section along with thorough API documentation for the :mod:`ercs` module.

 -----------